 Doctor’s found testicular cancer in Curtis when he was just fifteen years old.
 He underwent an operation and it was discovered the cancer had spread.
 Fortunately, the surgery and subsequent treatment worked and the outfielder has been free of the disease for over a decade.

-Other members of the Yankees’ all-time roster who celebrate a birthday on the first day of February include this this former Gold-Glove winning center-fielder, this former reliever/closer and this former outfielder.
+Other members of the Yankees’ all-time roster who celebrate a birthday on the first day of February include this former Gold-Glove winning center-fielder, this former reliever/closer, this former Yankee shortstop and this former outfielder.